ROUND DANCING — CHOREOGRAPHED BALLROOM

 phase VI

 This is a strange figure.
-The two measures concerned are really just a Lariat, but the cue "Rope Spin" also tells you to modify the last step of the previous figure by leading the woman to spiral RF.
-You can think that the Rope Spin is a Lariat that begins with a woman's spiral, as if the cowboy had given his "lariat" an extra twirl, but just realize that the spiral occurs at the end of the previous measure.
+The two measures concerned are really just a lariat, but the cue "rope spin" also tells you to modify the last step of the previous figure by leading the woman to spiral RF.
+You can think that the rope spin is a lariat that begins with a woman's spiral, as if the cowboy had given his "lariat" an extra twirl, but just realize that the spiral occurs at the end of the previous measure.

 At the beginning of the next measure, you will be in a left-open-facing position with the woman on the man's right side.
-He will step sd L, rec R, step L, - (woman fwd R, fwd L, fwd R, - clock-wise around behind man); then he does a cucaracha right while she continues to walk around to face.
+He will step sd L, rec R, step L, -; (woman fwd R, fwd L, fwd R, -; clock-wise around and behind the man).
+For the man, this is a small cucaracha as the lady starts her circle.
+Perhaps a better alternative is for the man to step side & back L into more of a diagonal back cucaracha.
+The backward component provides a lead for her first forward step, and it doesn't move the man away from the lady as much as a straight side step does.

 In Brent & Judy Moore's Somos, there is a hockey stick;; alemana to rope spin 3 and blend to left open position;;; walk 3; aida; [Note that this sequence contains only half of the rope spin figure.]